-6.5.1 Photon Missed Dose
+6.6.1 Photon Missed Dose

-Missed photon dose for Hanford workers would occur where (1) there is no recorded dose because workers were not monitored or the dose is otherwise unavailable, and (2) a zero dose is recorded for the dosimeter systems for any response less than the MDL or the site dose recording threshold.
+Missed photon dose for Hanford workers would occur where (1) there is no recorded dose because workers were not monitored or the dose is otherwise unavailable, and (2) a zero dose is recorded for the dosimeter systems for any response less than the site dose recording threshold.
 Methods to be considered if there is no recorded dose for a period during a working career have been examined by Watson et al. (1994).
 In general, estimates of the missed dose can use dose results for coworkers or the recorded dose before and after the period of missed dose.
 However, these situations require careful examination.
-The missed dose for dosimeter results less than the MDL is particularly important for earlier years when MDLs were higher and dosimeter exchange was more frequent.
+The missed dose for dosimeter results is particularly important for earlier years when recording thresholds were higher and dosimeter exchange was more frequent.

 NIOSH (2002) describes options to calculate the missed dose.
-One option is to estimate a claimantfavorable maximum potential missed dose where MDL/2 is multiplied by the number of zero dose results.
+The recommended option is to estimate a favorable to claimant potential missed dose where MDL/2 is multiplied by the number of zero or less-than MDL/2 dose results.
 The following sections describe potential missed photon dose adjustments according to year, facility/location, dosimeter type, and energy range.

-6.5.1.1 Year
+6.6.1.1 Year

 Analysis of the missed photon dose according to year (actually by period according to dosimeter type and exchange) is needed to evaluate the claim information, particularly if only annual dose data are available.
 The MDLs for the Hanford beta and photon dosimeters normally cited are based on laboratory irradiations.
 Actual MDLs are higher because of additional uncertainty in actual field use and the use of dose recording thresholds.
 Table 6-30 summarizes the potential missed dose.
-Reasonable MDLs are listed in this table for most applications for film dosimeters based on Wilson (1960, 1987), NIOSH (1993), NRC (1989), and Wilson et al (1990), and for TLDs from Fix et al. (1982) and Rathbone (2002).
+Reasonable MDLs are listed in this table for most applications for film dosimeters based on Wilson (1960b, 1987), NIOSH (1993), NRC (1989), and Wilson et al. (1990) and for TLDs from Fix et al. (1982) and Rathbone (2002).